Skip to main content

 QuickTrip Energy - Original

-QuickTrip has a long history of being in energy beverages with it's "Rooster Booster" brand, most often in Big Q form from the fountain.
+QuickTrip has a long history of being in energy beverages with it's "Rooster Booster" brand, most often in Big Q from the fountain.
 In 2021-2022, they rolled out a 16oz canned line simply titled "QT Energy" to capitalize on continued growth in the energy drink segment, particularly with younger consumers.
 The cans feature a digital camouflage design, in this case red, and seem to be primarily marketed at young men.

 🛒Price: $2.39 (often 2/$4 or with a BOGO coupon in the app).
 I got this one for .75 with a coupon.